Luming-L/NGG/Welcome file.md

 Most LTR are **endogenous retroviruses**
 Some elements are more than 10kb in length.
 97% of contigs ended in LTR elements
-The number of substitution to the repeat consensus -
+The number of substitution to the repeat consensus - an estimate of the relative age
 ### HoxA cluster and intron size constraints
 ### A reduced Pax-family complement
 Pax3 is lost